Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Ideas behind the Main Guarantees

-and a pivotal argument gives rise to the interval generated from COnB. \end{proof}
+where we note that the $\chi^2$ and $t$-distributions now have degrees of freedom $B-1$, and $\bar Z$ denotes $(1/B)\sum_{b=1}^BZ_b^\text{SGD}$.
+A pivotal argument gives rise to the asymptotic exactness of the confidence interval generated from COfB using SGD. \end{proof}

-We note that COfB uses the quantile $t_{B-1}$ while COnB uses $t_B$.
-This distinction stems from the subtle difference in the convergence of the two methods discussed in Theorem \ref{thm: asymptotic result}.
-For COfB, the center of the sample variance is $\hat{x}_n$, the optimizer of SAA, which is unknown.
-In contrast, the center for COnB is $x_\text{out}$, the known outcome from the original SGD run.
-Thus, when calculating the sample variance for confidence intervals, COfB uses the sample mean as its center and consumes one degree of freedom, while COnB can directly use $x_\text{out}$ as the center.
-Consequently, COfB requires $B$ to be at least 2, while COnB requires $B$ to be only at least 1.
+We note that the distinction between using $t_B$ and $t_{B-1}$, in the intervals constructed in \Cref{Alg: COfB,alg: COnB}, and in COfB using SGD respectively, stems from the subtle difference in the large-sample asymptotics described in \Cref{thm: asymptotic result}.
+For \Cref{Alg: COfB,alg: COnB}, the center in the sample variance is $\bar{x}_n$, which is the known outcome from the original SGD run.
+In contrast, for COfB using SGD, $\hat{x}_n$ is the optimizer of SAA, which is unknown.
+Thus, when calculating the sample variance for confidence intervals, COfB using SGD needs to set the sample mean as its center and consumes one degree of freedom.
+Consequently, \Cref{Alg: COfB,alg: COnB} can use $B$ at least 1, while COfB using SGD requires $B$ to be at least 2.